RetroDECK/ES-DE/TRANSLATIONS.md

 ```
 msgid "COMPLETED [metadata]"
-msgstr "GENOMSPELAT"
+msgstr "KLARAT"
 ```

-In general _completed_ is translated as _slutförd_ but for example when having played through an entire game (as indicated in the metadata editor for the game) the word _genomspelat_ makes more sense as this literally translates to "played through".
+In general _completed_ is translated as _slutförd_ but for example when having played through an entire game (as indicated in the metadata editor for the game) the word _klarat_ makes more sense.
 Although you could use _slutförd_ for a completed game this sounds pretty strange in Swedish.

 However the English translations for this would be identical as there is no real distinction there:
 ```